Check out Oxford Academia programs at University of Oxford

 When is final payment due?

-Tuition for international Putney Pre-College programs includes all accommodations and two meals each day.
-Tuition for domestic Putney Pre-College collaboration programs—the Harvard Chan C-CHANGE Youth Summit and the Columbia Climate School in the Green Mountains—includes all accommodations and three meals each day.
-For Pre-College programs, both domestic and international, tuition also covers instruction, use of campus facilities, transportation during the program, entrance fees to museums and cultural sites, field excursions, guest lectures, social events, taxes, and tips.
-Tuition does not include the $200 Application Fee, transportation to and from the program destination, classroom supplies, art materials, some optional activities, laundry, communication home, health care, gifts, other personal expenses, or the optional supplemental activities, trips, and fees listed below under Program Specific Supplemental Fees.
+Tuition for Putney’s domestic collaboration programs—the Harvard Chan C-CHANGE Youth Summit and the Columbia Climate School in the Green Mountains—includes all accommodations and three meals each day.
+Tuition for these domestic collaboration programs does not include the $200 Application Fee, transportation to and from the program destination, classroom supplies, art materials, some optional activities, laundry, communication home, health care, gifts, other personal expenses, or the optional supplemental activities and trips.

 What additional fees might I encounter?